gavin-jaynes/Gavin-s_Portfolio/README.md

 ## About Me

-Hi there! 👋 I'm Gavin, a passionate data analyst with a strong curiosity for uncovering insights from data.
-I have a background in applying the six phases of analysis through the Google Data Analytics Professional Certificate program and a proven track record of skill based projects.
+Hi there! 👋 I'm Gavin, a data enthusiast with a passion for problem-solving.
+While my background is in data analytics, I'm excited to apply my skills to web development.
+Proficient in SQL, R, Excel, and Tableau, I'm on a journey to craft engaging online experiences.

-With a blend of analytical skills and a keen eye for detail, I'm dedicated to translating data into actionable insights that drive informed decision-making.
-I'm proficient in Structured Query Language (SQL), R Programming, Excel, Google Spreadsheets, Tableu, and I'm always excited to take on new challenges in the world of data analysis.

-Feel free to explore my portfolio to see a collection of projects that showcase my data cleaning, exploratory analysis, visualization, and problem-solving skills.
-However, please note that my GitHub portfolio is currently under construction, and I am actively working on adding new projects to showcase my skills and experience.
-I'm dedicated to continuous learning and improvement, and I appreciate your understanding as I work on building a comprehensive portfolio.
-Feel free to check back later for updates, or you can reach out to me directly via email at gavin.jaynes57@gmail.com or find me on [LinkedIn](https://www.linkedin.com/in/gavin-jaynes-a58b3a213/) if you have any questions or would like to discuss my projects and skills further.
+Explore my portfolio for projects showcasing my problem-solving and analytical mindset.
+My GitHub is evolving with new web development projects.
+For inquiries or to discuss collaboration, email me at gavin.jaynes57@gmail.com or find me on [LinkedIn](https://www.linkedin.com/in/gavin-jaynes-a58b3a213/) if you have any questions or would like to discuss my projects and skills further.

 Thank you for your interest!

-Let's dive into the data together and make sense of the stories it holds!

 ## Table of Contents